MElisoltanov/WhichMovieTonight/README.md

 ## 8. Expected Outcome

-By the end of Stage 1, the team has:
+By the end of Stage 1, we have accomplished:

 * A validated MVP concept
 * Clear collaboration structure